Chukwudi-justin/Mobile-Phone-Price-Prediction/README.md

 # This project intends to answer the following questions:
 *What are the ranges of battery power, internal memory and rams of phones available in the market and it's influence on the price range.\
-*influence of 3G and 4G enabled phones in the price of phones market.\
+*influence of 3G and 4G enabled phones on the price range.\
 *What model best fits our price prediction task and it's accuracy level

 # Benefit of project